Quercus lobata

-Quercus lobata, commonly called the valley oak or roble, is the largest of the California oaks.
-It is endemic to the state, growing in interior valleys and foothills from Siskiyou to San Diego counties.
-Deciduous, it requires year-round groundwater, and may live up to 600 years.
-Its thick, ridged bark (resembling alligator hide) and deeply lobed leaves are characteristic, and assist in identification.
+Quercus lobata, commonly called the valley oak or roble, is a deciduous oak endemic to California.
+It is among the largest North American oaks, sometimes exceeding 100 ft in height and developing a broad, spreading crown.
+It grows in interior valleys and foothills from Siskiyou to San Diego counties, where it is a characteristic species of valley oak woodlands, savannahs and riparian forests.
+Mature trees have extensive root systems, including deep tap roots capable of reaching buried soil moisture to help it survive California's long, dry Mediterranean summers.
+It can live for hundreds of years.

+The species is classified as Near Threatened by the IUCN as much of its former habitat has been converted to agriculture and urban development, and successful recruitment of young trees is limited in many populations.
+It has deeply lobed leaves and long, slender acorns.

 Description

-The valley oak may surpass 30 m in height, with a sturdy trunk possibly exceeding 3 m in diameter.
+The valley oak may surpass 30 m in height, with a sturdy trunk possibly exceeding 3 m in diameter, and growing over four feet per year when provided with sufficient water.
 The "Henley Oak", in Covelo, California, is the tallest known valley oak, at 153 ft.

 The branches have an irregular, spreading and arching appearance.
 During autumn, the leaves turn a yellow to light orange color but become brown later in the season.
 In advancing age, the branches droop.
 The trees have pewter-colored rippled bark.

 Typically, the leaves are 5-10 cm long and are roundly and deeply lobed.
 The leaf width is approximately one half its length.
 Each leaf is matte green with an underneath pale green appearance; moreover, the leaf is covered with abundant soft fuzz, yielding an almost velvety feeling.
 When a fresh leaf is rubbed or broken, an aromatic scent is exuded, evoking a forest odor.
 The wood is a dull brown approaching yellow.